Impirs/Apple_calendar/README.md

 - [x] {postponed} Write all code required for event popup element *firstly just with the navbar button*
 - [ ] Write prototype logic for rendering events on month grids

+### 09 and 10 of april are rest days, working on "Развивашка" update.

 ### ToDo later

 - [ ] {postponed} Create the first example of adding tasks to the calendar